fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 	- issues of NMT
 		- Information of the whole source sentence is represented by a single vector
 		- NMT can generate new details not in source sentence
-		- NMT tend to generate not very fluent sentences
+		- NMT tend to generate not very fluent sentences ($\times$, usually fluent, a strength)
 		- Black-box model; difficult to explain when it doesn’t work
 	- summary
 		- Single end-to-end model
 			- Statistical MT systems have multiple subcomponents
 			- Less feature engineering
-			- Can produce new details that are not in the source sentence (hallucination)
+			- Can produce new details that are not in the source sentence (hallucination:错觉，幻觉)

 ### Attention Mechanism
 ![](img/mt20.png)

 - With a long source sentence, the <font color=orange>encoded vector</font> is unlikely to capture all the information in the sentence
-- This creates an **information bottleneck**
+- This creates an **information bottleneck**(cannot capture all information in a long sentence in a single short vector)
 - attention
 	- For the decoder, at every time step allow it to **‘attend’** to words in the source sentence ![](img/mt21.png) ![](img/mt22.png) ![](img/mt23.png) ![](img/mt24.png)
 	- encoder-decoder with attention ![](img/mt25.png)